daniel-ifenna/E-Commerce-Insight/README.md

 - What are the top 5 products by revenue?
 - How many unique customers made purchases?
 - Which region has the highest number of customers?
-- What is the average revenue per customer?
 - What does the monthly sales trend look like over the dataset's timeframe?
 - Which product category is the most popular each month?
 - What percentage of orders were completed, canceled, and returned?